Strigimorphae

 References

 Dantas SM, Weckstein JD, Bates JM, Krabbe NK, Cadena CD, Robbins MB, Valderrama E, and Aleixo A (2016), Molecular systematics of the new world screech-owls (Megascops: Aves, Strigidae): biogeographic and taxonomic implications, Mol.
 Phylogenet.
 Evol.
-94, 626-634. (pdf)
+94, 626-634. (free reading)

 Dantas SM, Weckstein JD, Bates J, Oliveira JN, Catanach TA, and Aleixo A (2021), Multi-character taxonomic review, systematics, and biogeography of the Black-capped/Tawny-bellied Screech Owl (Megascops atricapilla/M. watsonii) complex (Aves: Strigidae), Zootaxa 4949, 401-444. (pdf)

 Fuchs J, Pons JM, Goodman SM, Bretagnolle V, Melo M, Bowie RCK, Currie D, Safford R, Virani MZ, Thomsett S, Hija A, Cruaud C, and Pasquet E (2008), Tracing the colonization history of the Indian Ocean scops-owls (Strigiformes: Otus) with further insight into the spatio-temporal origin of the Malagasy avifauna, BMC Evol.
 Biol.
-2008, 8:197. (pdf)
+8, e:197. (pdf)

 Gwee CC, Christidis L, Eaton JA, Norman JA, Trainor CR, Verbelen P, and Rheindt FE (2017), Bioacoustic and multi-locus DNA data of Ninox owls support high incidence of extinction and recolonization on small, low-lying islands across Walacea, Mol.
 Phylogenet.
 Evol.
 109, 246-258. (abstract)